 - Preheat the oven to 325ºF.
 Prepare an 8 or 9-inch springform pan by wrapping the bottom with a double layer of tinfoil, sealing the bottom well.
 Butter the inside of the pan and line the bottom with buttered parchment paper.
 Set aside.

 - Melt chocolate & 1 stick of butter, using a double boiler or the microwave, being careful not to boil or burn the mixture.
-For more about melting chocolate here’s a great tutorial from Fine Cooking.
+For more about melting chocolate here's a great tutorial on how to melt chocolate from Fine Cooking.

 - With a rubber spatula, fold almonds, cocoa, salt and coffee into the melted chocolate and butter mixture.
 Set aside.

 - In a separate deep bowl, whisk the egg yolks, sugar and rum until they thicken and ribbon, and are creamy and light in color (about 3 minutes whisking by hand) Then gently fold in the chocolate mixture, being careful not to deflate the egg mixture.

 - Meanwhile, with an eggbeater or in a stand mixer with the whisk attachment, whip the egg whites with the cream of tartar until stiff but not dry.
 Fold the whites gently into the chocolate mixture, being careful not to deflate the whites.
 The mixture should remain soufflé-like in texture.